hibernate/hibernate-reactive/README.md

 ## Building

-To compile run `./gradlew build` from this directory.
+To compile, navigate to this directory, and type:

+    ./gradlew build

+To publish Hibernate RX to your local Maven repository, run:

+    ./gradlew publishToMavenLocal

 ## Running tests

 To run the tests, ensure that PostgreSQL is installed on your machine.
-From the command line, type the following commands
+From the command line, type the following commands:

     createdb hibernate-rx
     createuser hibernate-rx